ftCommunity/ftcommunity-TXT/docs/en/getting-started/usage.md

 You can use the "WiFi" app to set up a connection to your local WiFi network.

 Connection settings are automatically persisted on the SD card, and the TXT will automatically reconnect to a known WiFi network on the next boot.
-If the TXT is connected to a WiFi network, a small WiFi symbol will be shown in the
+If the TXT is connected to a WiFi network, a small WiFi symbol will be shown in the upper left corner

 # Accessing the web interface